How to KonMari a Refrigerator – KonMari | The Official Website of Marie Kondo

 Toss Expired Items

 Start with a blank slate.
-Before you can begin organizing the fridge, it’s easiest to take everything out – just don’t leave items out for too long!
-Check the expiration dates and throw away anything that is past its prime or your comfort level.
-Some items – pasta sauces for example – should be discarded three to four days after being opened, while other items like salad dressings are safe to use for several months.
+It’s easiest to take everything out before organizing the fridge, just don’t leave items out for too long!
+Check the expiration dates and throw away anything past its prime or comfort level.
+Some items — pasta sauces, for example — should be discarded three to four days after opening, while others, like salad dressings, olives and pickled vegetables, are safe to use for several months.

 02